-

 General guidelines:

 - Higher bitrates typically have lower latencies.
 Most overheads are associated with buffering, and higher bitrate audio can fill up set buffer sizes quicker.
 There are diminishing returns on this, so 256k will not necessary have half the latency of 128k.
-We recommend using 160k AAC or MP3.
+We recommend a maximum of 160k AAC or MP3.

 - Use the right application for playback.
 Do not use a browser for playback but rather a dedicated audioplayback tool.
 We recommend using VLC.